ibm-cloud-docs/databases-for-elasticsearch/nlp-ml-tutorial.md

 These learning algorithms are known as “models”.
 In this tutorial, we use a pre-built Natural Language Processing (NLP) model, which extracts meaning out of sentences in written (Natural) language.
 Specifically, we use the *distilbert-base-uncased-finetuned-conll03-english* model that tries to identify the names of people, locations, and organizations within text.

 [Many other models](https://huggingface.co/models?sort=trending){: external} specialize in analyzing other forms of data, like text extraction from images, speech conversion to text, or object identification in images.
+For a full list of Elastic stack supported models, see [Compatible third party NLP models](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-model-ref.html){: external}.
 Models can be trained on domain-specific knowledge, but the training of new models is beyond the scope of this tutorial.

 This tutorial guides you through the process of: